gruelbox/orko/README.md

 Now you need an Okta account to handle the JWT authentication:

 1. Create a basic (free) account at https://www.okta.com/
+1. Add any 2FA or whatever you feel appropriate to this account.
 1. Create new application of type Single Page App (SPA), allowing both ID token and Access Token
 1. Set your Login redirect URI and Initiate login URI to the address of your front-end server.
 1. Note down the client ID and set it in your backend app's environment variables.